Zilize/GDC-Index/2025/programming.md

 作者：Lisa Sheckleford  (Senior Product Manager, Arm)、Philip Garcia  (Principal GPU Architect, Arm)

-abstract is empty
+The abstract of the article is empty.

-抽象类是空的（Abstract class is empty）
+文章摘要为空。

 ## Arm Developer Summit: Breaking Into AI: Essential Skills for the Next Generation of Game Designers and Industry Leaders (Presented by Arm)